 No, you do not need to have had any formal education in tech.
 We actively encourage people from all backgrounds to apply to our Academy.
 Our training is designed to upskill those without any previous experience in technology.

 However, if you are applying for software engineering, you do need to have a basic understanding of one or more programming languages.
+If you are applying for data engineering, you need to have an understanding of the basics of Python.

 No, a degree is not a requirement when applying to the Digital Futures Academy.